 This article was originally posted on 1 August 2024

-- Tokyo Dome Christmas Lights 2024 >
+Tokyo Christmas Market >

-- Tokyo Midtown Christmas Lights 2024 >
+Midtown Christmas Lights /Ice Skating >

-- Roppongi Hills Christmas Lights in 2024 >
+Roppongi Hills Christmas Lights >

-- Tokyo Skytree Christmas Market 2024 >
+Tokyo Dome Christmas Lights >

 Do they celebrate Christmas in Japan?

-Whilst Christmas isn’t an official holiday in Japan (the main religions are Buddhism and Shintoism), Japan embraces Christmas and many special seasonal events, winter displays and illuminations are held.
+Whilst Christmas isnโt an official holiday in Japan (the main religions are Buddhism and Shintoism), Japan embraces Christmas and many special seasonal events, winter displays and illuminations are held.

-In Japan, it is actually Christmas Eve that is more ‘celebrated’ than Christmas Day and kind of becomes their Valentine’s Day or White Day, as couples exchange gifts or arrange festive activities.
+In Japan, it is actually Christmas Eve that is more โcelebratedโ than Christmas Day and kind of becomes their Valentineโs Day or White Day, as couples exchange gifts or arrange festive activities.
 So the Japanese really do LOVE Christmas.

 P.S.
-There hasn’t been white Christmas in Tokyo for over a decade as it usually snows in January or February but there is always a chance!
+There hasnโt been white Christmas in Tokyo for over a decade as it usually snows in January or February but there is always a chance!

 Join our Facebook Japan Travel Tips Group!